『Ice and Fire』のカバーアート

 We hear several definitions of the term, utilized by researchers and the government, and learn how these land changes are impacting communities in Western Alaska, in real-time.

-topics and purpose: we learn the long observed changes to the land observed and described by the Yup'ik people, and related stress in present times
+topics and purpose: the long observed changes to the land described by the Yup'ik people, and related stress in present times

 terms defined: usteq, land subsidence, divestment

-notes: Learn more about climate friendly investments at ClimateSmart and get involved in the movement: Stop the Money Pipeline.
-A link to the Alaska State Hazard Mitigation Plan is here, and a link to Dr. Bronen's research about Usteq is here.
+notes: Learn more about climate friendly financial investments at ClimateSmart and get involved in the movement: Stop the Money Pipeline.
+Here is a link to the Alaska State Hazard Mitigation Plan, and to Dr. Bronen's research about Usteq.
 This episode was funded, in part, by a grant from the Institute for Journalism & Natural Resources.

 続きを読む 一部表示